-Unplanned outages can threaten an industrial facility’s ability to properly maintain assets.
+Unplanned outages, including those caused by pandemics and other global crises, can threaten an industrial facility’s ability to properly maintain assets.
 Downtime associated with unplanned outages can be extremely costly, resulting in production shortfalls and increased labor costs.

 Equipment failure can also lead to safety hazards or dangerous breakdowns.
 This can cause a rise in potential dangers associated with unplanned outages.
 In the event of a serious breakdown, employees and company resources can be at significant risk.

 Proactive management of industrial maintenance will continue to make its case against traditional, passive maintenance solutions.
 A proactive approach anticipates and resolves underlying maintenance problems before they can occur.

 This is of vital importance as it ensures all equipment runs at peak performance levels, lowering maintenance and labor costs as well as dramatically reducing unplanned outages.

 *Downtime associated with unplanned outages can be extremely costly, resulting in production shortfalls and increased labor costs.
 Unexpected, rapid shifts such as the Covid pandemic have also highlighted how crucial it is to uphold a future-ready, proactive approach to managing systems and facilities.

 2. Going mobile

 Innovative CMMS software is complemented by mobile features that help industrial facilities streamline maintenance and asset management processes.
 With a corresponding mobile app integrated into CMMS software, facilities managers are able to make maintenance assessments on the go.

 Maintenance managers can use mobile asset management software to implement new work orders, check repair histories, audit trails, and even access parts catalogs to place purchase orders.
 As many asset management tasks can be done on the mobile platform, maintenance managers can make data-driven decisions from anywhere at any time.